vaclav2016/xmppredis/README.md

 # XMPP to REDIS bridge

-Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between xmpp and redis-queue's.
+Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between xmpp and REDIS-queue's.

 What use case for this project?
 For example, this project need if You want send messages from php-page to jabber.
 In this case, You just a send message to REDIS queue.